qlik-oss/sn-map/docs/examples.md

 ![map point layer](../assets/sn-map-point-geodata.png)

-Here we have a point layer that uses two expressions to specify its coordinates and a geodata layer for the background map.
+Here we have a point layer that uses a field to specify its coordinates and a geodata layer for the background map.

 ```js
 nuked.render({